erdincka/missionx/README.md

 In this demo, we are building a data pipeline using 2 Ezmeral Data Fabric cluster that are using microservices to communicate with each other (via message streaming) and providing on-demand access to data relevant to the field team utilising their limited bandwidth by only exchanging messages and files that they requested.

+You can install the app on Ezmeral Unified Analytics platform with "Import Framework" option by using [provided helm chart](./helm-package/demoapp-0.0.5.tgz) and [provided image](./helm-package/logoX.png) as its icon.
+Don't forget to change the "demo" name to 'missionx' (and probably the "endpoint" hostname from demoapp to something you want, ie, missionx) in the values.yaml while importing the app.

+If needed, follow the instructions from [Ezmeral documentation](https://docs.ezmeral.hpe.com/unified-analytics/15/ManageClusters/importing-applications.html).

 ## Prerequisites

 Setup Data Fabric clusters with Cross Cluster (Global Namespace) enabled.
 Refer to [this](./XCLUSTER.md) for details.
 Optionally create a user with volume, table and stream creation rights.
 For isolated/standalone demo environments, you can simply use the cluster admin `mapr` user.